j-yoti9569/pixel-editor/README.md

 PixelEditor is a lightweight image editing web application built using HTML, CSS, JavaScript, and React.
-It allows users to upload images, apply adjustments, choose background colors, reset edits, and download the final edited image in just one click.
+It allows users to upload images, apply adjustments, choose background colors, reset edits.

 🚀 Features